kstenerud/ubuntu-maintainers-handbook/BugTriage.md

    criteria.
 4. If the bug is assigned to someone on our team, leave it subscribed.
 No need to subscribe, and feel free to unsubscribe the team.

-### tagging `server-next`

-This section is mostly kept around in case someone sees old bugs and wonders what the tag used to imply.

-Since early 2022 we have had enough control over the backlog bugs that the former set of `server-next` + `server-todo` bugs was reduced to just `server-todo`.
-The reason for that was that we found the capacity to work even on bugs that didn't fulfil the rather strict rules we used to have for `server-next`.

-> Since the backlog is bigger than what can be achieved in a short time, there is the extra classification via the tag
-> `server-next`.
-That tag is set by the Triager (or anyone else working on doing the Root-Cause-Analysis or a Fix) to
-> reflect that this is an issue that shall be tackled by the Teams resources "next".
->
-> Another reason to add `server-next` in some cases is to preserve high quality contributions of the community.
-An example might be a report that the user already bisected and created a patch for - in those cases the benefit diminishes by bit rot way too fast, so handling that next helps to retain the work the reporters did.
-And vice versa it might encourage one or the other to provide more high quality bugs.
->
-> The goal is to have this list around ~20 bugs most of the time, if dropping below we can refill with candidates from the *~ubuntu-server* subscribed bugs.
-But if it grows significantly out of this range it is non-realistic to expect those issues to be handled in time, we should communicate so to the reporters.
->
-> The rules of the `server-next` tag are as follows:
->
-> 1. Must not tag unless bug is actionable.
-Doesn't mean it must have a patch, only that a developer has enough information to
->    work on the bug, even if it means more debugging.
-> 2. Tag only if one of these two things are true:
->     1. Delays will discourage this excellent community contribution.
->     2. If you believe it affects a major use case for Ubuntu server users.
-In this case you should also set the bug Importance.
-> 3. The set of all bugs tagged `server-next` must be kept small.
-If it grows, the lowest priority bugs tagged `server-next` must
->    be removed until the list isn’t too big.
-> 4. This tag is for the Ubuntu Server triage community and is not for tracking of internal Canonical customer requests.
-Whether a
->    Canonical customer has made a request in relation to a particular bug makes no difference and provides no additional priority
->    under this process.
-A Canonical customer bug may still be tagged if it qualifies under these criteria.
-> 5. If the bug is assigned to or otherwise owned by someone on our team, there is no need to tag it.
-> 6. Remove the tag when the bug is assigned to or otherwise owned by someone on our team.

 ### tagging `server-todo`

 This is our tag we use to represent valid and work we should work on (better than just average valid backlog).